-I made a “morning board” as they’re called in homeschool circles (my favorite is from The Relaxed Homeschool that you can see here).
-In my new handy dandy bullet journal (I’m currently playing around with bullet journaling and using this journal as practice along with these printables from my Etsy Shop), I created a schedule with lesson plans for each week.
+I made a "morning board" as they're called in homeschool circles (my favorite is from The Relaxed Homeschool that you can see here).
+In my new handy dandy bullet journal, I created a schedule with lesson plans for each week.

 But much of it is about to go out the window.
 My kid is not a worksheet kid.
 He'll do the wipe books from Usbourne for 30 minutes or more, but got bored after the 3rd coloring sheet.
 My beautiful morning board wasn't interesting to the 4 year old.
 The 20 month old just wanted to color on it.

 He's very visual and likes to talk things out.
 Worksheets don't accommodate that by any means.
 So we might be using the lap white board more often and music (he can memorize things crazy easy!).
 We have a double sided white board similar to this one that I bought at Target.

 We are signed up for Classical Conversations, so we'll see how we like it.
 He loves random facts and remembers them really well, so I think it'll be a good fit for him.
 I'll update on that after our first co-op day.

 As far as teaching everything else, I think we might veer off into the eclectic world with classical mixed in.
 I will say for a 4 year old, my son likes to sit at the table and do activities, but I think 1-2 worksheets are his max.